JalilaMuadi/chirpy/readme.md

 | GET    | /admin/metrics       | View visit metrics (admin only)               |        |
 | POST   | /admin/reset         | Reset users & hits (dev only)                 |        |

----

-## 🤝 Contributing

-This project is built as a **learning exercise**.
-Contributions and improvements are welcome!

----

-## 📄 License

-MIT License